fjolnir/DatabaseKit/README.markdown

 This will create a directory called 'iPhone Headers' which contains all the headers you need (Add it to your project's header search path)

 * **Step 2:**
- * Unzip the project template located in the activerecord directory and copy it to /Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Project Templates/Application
+ * Copy the iPhone project template ("Active Record Application") /Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Project Templates/Application

 * **Step 3:**
  * Create a new project using the template in the same directory as your checkout